poivronjaune/BHTP-Docs/README.md

-# BHTP-Docs
+# Brothers Hobby Trading Platform - Documentation project
+Work in progress
-Documentation repo for the BHTP Platform project.
+Documentation for the BHTP Platform project published on readtehDocs website.